 - The international Intelligent Community Forum (ICF) named Columbus its 2015 Intelligent Community of the Year, recognizing our city’s ability to create inclusive economic opportunity, improve competitiveness and raise the quality of life for our citizens.

-- The Columbus Region is home to four Fortune 500 and 15 Fortune 1,000 companies.
+- The Columbus region is home to five Fortune 500 and 17 Fortune 1,000 companies.